lucasfernandodev/dragoid/docs/command-preview.md

   Allows you to define lists of terms to be automatically replaced before or after Google Translate translations in Chrome.

 - Layout customization:
-  Adjust font size, line spacing, and paragraph spacing for an optimal reading experience.
+  Adjust theme, font family, font size, line spacing, and paragraph spacing for an optimal reading experience.

 - Keyboard navigation:
   Move forward and backward through chapters using only keyboard shortcuts, without clicking.